 During World War II, those cheeky Japanese allegedly looted a pile of goodies and hid them in the Philippines.
 Cue decades of treasure hunters looking for the riches, and everyone else telling them it was a myth.

-Yamashita's gold, also referred to as the Yamashita treasure, is the name given to the alleged war loot liberated in Southeast Asia by Japanese forces during World War II and hidden in caves, tunnels and underground complexes in the Philippines.
+Yamashita's gold, also referred to as the Yamashita treasure, is the name given to the alleged war loot stolen in Southeast Asia by Japanese forces during World War II and hidden in caves, tunnels and underground complexes in the Philippines.
 It is named for the Japanese general Tomoyuki Yamashita, nicknamed "The Tiger of Malaya".
-Though accounts that the treasure remains hidden in Philippines have lured treasure hunters from around the world for over fifty years, its existence is dismissed by most experts.
+Though accounts that the treasure remains hidden in the Philippines have lured treasure hunters from around the world for over fifty years, its existence is dismissed by most experts.
 The rumored treasure has been the subject of a complex lawsuit that was filed in a Hawaiian state court in 1988 involving a Filipino treasure hunter, Rogelio Roxas, and the former Philippine president, Ferdinand Marcos. [...read more]